 When using the Pro mode on Galaxy S22 camera, you can save the additional RAW file for the photo (in addition to the JPEG/HEIC file).

-The RAW file includes detailed sensor info, and many professional-grade photo editing apps can use such info to post-process (e.g., correction) the photos.
+The RAW file includes detailed sensor info, and many professional-grade photo editing apps can use such info to post-process (e.g., corrections) the photos.

 Bear in mind that the size of RAW files is usually several times of a JPEG file.
 So, it is turned off by default.
 If you are not using any professional photo editing tools, you do not need RAW files.